TypeScript

 Add TypeScript to your project by renaming a file to .ts / .tsx.
 Run next dev and next build to automatically install the necessary dependencies and add a tsconfig.json file with the recommended config options.

-Using the TypeScript Plugin
+TypeScript Plugin

 Next.js includes a custom TypeScript plugin and type checker, which VSCode and other code editors can use for advanced type-checking and auto-completion.